How to find the best real estate agent when you’re ready to buy

 Buying a home is no small feat, and it’s one of the biggest financial decisions of your life.
-When you’re ready to buy, finding a real estate agent with experience to guide you through the homebuying process is key.
+When you’re ready to buy a house, finding a real estate agent with the right experience to guide you through the process can be key.

-There’s no shortage of real estate agents vying for your business via online ads, newspaper listings and yard signs.
-But with so many professionals to choose from, finding the right one can feel overwhelming.
-Follow these tips on how to find a real estate agent to make sure you hire the perfect pro for your purchase.
+There’s no shortage of agents vying for your business via online ads, yard signs and even billboards.
+And with so many professionals to choose from, finding the right one can feel overwhelming.
+Follow these eight steps to learn how to find a good real estate agent, so that you hire the perfect pro for your purchase.

-Sometimes, home shoppers hire a real estate agent and dive into their home search before they ever talk to a mortgage lender.
-But it’s smart to talk to a lender first to learn how much you can afford.
+Sometimes, home shoppers dive into their home search before they ever talk to a mortgage lender.
+But it’s smart to meet with a lender first, before you even look for an agent, to learn how much you can afford to spend on a home.

-Getting preapproved for a mortgage educates you on the maximum amount you can borrow and identifies any issues that need to be worked on early in the process.
-This helps you stick to homes in the right price range for you.
-In addition, it will show agents (and sellers) that you’re a serious buyer.
-In competitive markets, you’ll likely need a preapproval letter for sellers to even consider your offer.
+Getting preapproved for a mortgage educates you on the maximum amount you are likely to be able to borrow and identifies any potential issues early in the process.
+This helps you understand which homes are in the right price range for you, so you don’t waste time looking at listings beyond your means.
+In addition, it will show both agents and sellers that you’re a qualified buyer.
+In competitive markets, buyers might need a preapproval letter for sellers to even consider their offer.

-Look for a real estate agent who is a Realtor — with a capital R. That means they’re a member of the National Association of Realtors (NAR) and have formally agreed to abide by the group’s code of ethics.
+Many consumers look for a real estate agent who is also a Realtor.
+That title means they’re a member of the National Association of Realtors (NAR) and have formally agreed to abide by the group’s code of ethics, among other things.
 Some Realtors also have certifications to show that they’ve completed training in a certain area of expertise.
-Some designations include:
+Designations homebuyers might look for include:

 - CRS (Certified Residential Specialist): Completed additional training in handling residential real estate